Package 'spldv'

 listw

-object.
-An object of class listw, matrix, or Matrix.
+A spatial weights matrix of class listw, matrix, or Matrix.

 nins